ibiruai/cstrike-superhero-server/README.md

 5. AMX Mod X plugins.
 Since you are probably interested in SuperHero Mod, you might want to check [its subforum on Alliedmods.net](https://forums.alliedmods.net/forumdisplay.php?f=30).
 [How to compile AMX Mod X plugins](https://wiki.alliedmods.net/Compiling_Plugins_(AMX_Mod_X)).

+6. Maps, sounds, models and other files should be available via FastDL or people won't join the server.

 [SteamCMD]: https://developer.valvesoftware.com/wiki/SteamCMD